 Firstly, to avoid any confusion, if you are applying for a job at Maersk, there’s a high likelihood that you will be asked to take two online tests:

 - Predictive Index Behavioural assessment.
 This is a personality test.
 You take this test only once.
+If you wish to learn more about it and get important tips for success, check out my blog article here.

 - Predictive Index Learning Indicator, formerly known as the Professional Learning Indicator, the PLI test, or the PI cognitive assessment.
 This is a cognitive ability test that lasts 12 minutes and has 50 questions in areas of numerical, verbal, and abstract reasoning.
 The average amount of correct answers candidates get on this test is between 17 and 23.
 You are likely to take this test twice, for verification purposes.